Crazy Train: Production

 Guitarist Greg Leon, who initially took Randy Rhoads's place in Quiet Riot, has claimed that he helped Rhoads write what would become the "Crazy Train" riff.
 "We were hanging out, and I showed him the riff to Steve Miller's 'Swingtown'.
 I said: 'Look what happens when you speed this riff up.'
 We messed around, and the next thing I know he took it to a whole other level and end up writing the 'Crazy Train' riff."
-Bassist Bob Daisley has dismissed rumours that the riff not created solely by Rhoads.
+Bassist Bob Daisley has dismissed rumours that the riff was not created solely by Rhoads.

+The track contains what is described as "evil laughter" by Loudwire.

-Reception
+Reception and legacy

 AllMusic reviewer Steve Huey described the main guitar riff as "a classic, making use of the full minor scale in a way not seen since Ritchie Blackmore's heyday with Deep Purple."

 The song is one of Osbourne's best known and recognizable as a solo performer.
 It was rated as having the 9th-greatest guitar solo ever by readers of Guitar World magazine.
 The song was also ranked ninth by VH1 on the list of the 40 Greatest Metal Songs and in 2009 it was named the 23rd-greatest hard rock song of all time also by VH1, the highest placement by a solo artist on the list.
+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time", placing it at number 8.
+He wrote: "Crazy Trains signature riff is so iconic that literally everyone you know knows it, could identify it in three seconds or less, and will tell you it's a damn good tune.
+And it is.
+The fact that Rhoads died before he could see what a lasting impact it had on heavy metal is a shame, but holy smokes, what a fucking song."

 In 2021, it topped Metal Hammers readers' poll of the Top 50 Ozzy Osbourne songs, with the magazine informing that it is Osbourne's most played song, with over 1150 live performances, over 18 million plays on YouTube, and more than 800 million on Spotify (as of July 2025).
 In 2023, Rolling Stone ranked the song number six on their list of the 100 greatest heavy metal songs.

 "Crazy Train" has been used as the walk-out song for Premier League football club Aston Villa F.C..
 Osbourne was a fan of the team, which is based in his hometown of Birmingham.
-Similarly, the New England Patriots of the National Football League used "Crazy Train" as their entrance song during the tenure of head coach Bill Belichick.
+Similarly, the National Football League (NFL)'s New England Patriots currently use "Crazy Train" as their entrance song.